upempty/pynote/kernel_timer_interrupt.md

 - Periodic(not fixed time) scheduler
 ```

-dynamic tick: red black tree stores the sw times, which will trigger the hw timer changed as requested. if no task, then no timer interrupt.
+dynamic tick: red black tree stores the sw timers, which will trigger the hw timer changed as requested. if no task, then no timer interrupt.

 The function scheduler_tick() is called on every timer interrupt with the frequency, set at
 compile time, stored in a preprocessor constant named HZ.
 Many architectures or even machine